swarnavopramanik/book-record-management/README.md

 GET: GET a user by id ✅
 PUT: Update a user by id ✅
-DELETE: Delete a user by id (check if he/she still has an issued book)(is there any fine to be paid)
+DELETE: Delete a user by id (check if he/she still has an issued book)(is there any fine to be paid) ✅

 ## /users/subscription-details/{id}

-GET:Get user subscription details
+GET:Get user subscription details ✅

-1. Date of subscription
+1. Date of subscription ✅
-2. valid till
+2. valid till ✅
-3. Fine if any
+3. Fine if any ✅

 ## /books

-GET: Get all book
+GET: Get all book ✅
-POST: Create/Add a new book
+POST: Create/Add a new book ✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✅
-PUT/PATCH: update a book by id
+PUT/PATCH: update a book by id ✅

 ## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books ✅

 ## /books/issued/books

 GET: Get all issued books with fine

-# Subscription Types
+# Subscription Types 👇

 Basic(3 months)
 Standard (6 months)
 Premium (12 months)

+Note: dates will be in format mm/dd/yyyy

 if the subsription date is 01/08/22 and Subscription type is Standard